 The Music Society includes the Jazz Band, Riptide and Choral Tide, as well as the cast of Devon Prep Broadway musicals.
 Participating in these groups gives students the opportunity to express themselves artistically and to develop poise, self-esteem, and teamwork skills.

 The Jazz Band serves to instruct its members in the theory and practice of jazz performance.
 Numerous performances are given during the school year.
-Members of this group receive academic credit for their work.

 Each year the Music Society presents a Broadway Musical which includes students from Devon Prep as well as female students from area private, parochial and public schools.
 Performances are open to the public and usually take place in the spring.

 Devon Prep’s Music Society is moderated by Dr. Valentin Radu who is also the school’s Music Director.
 Dr. Radu is a classically trained pianist and conductor.

 Born in Romania he holds a bachelor’s of fine arts degree from the Bucharest Academy of Music and a master’s and doctorate degree in music from the Juilliard School of Music in New York.
 He frequently tours the U.S. and Europe as a conductor and recitalist.
 He is the founder and artistic director of the Philadelphia-based chorus and chamber orchestra, Vox Ama Deus.
 At the helm of Vox Ama Deus, Dr. Radu has recorded over a dozen CDs, including such works as Handel’s Messiah and Acis and Galatea, and Bach’s B Minor Mass.